 These bike shorts are made with recycled plastic bottles and have a comfy vegan suede finish.

-These gels are made from natural ingredients and are super easy to get down since they’re not as thick as other gels.
-You can get gels with and without caffiene.
+Huma gels are made from natural ingredients and are super easy to get down since they’re not as thick as other gels.
+You can get gels with and without caffeine.

 Electrolyte drink: Nuun

 These effervescent electrolyte tablets are vegan, Kosher, and gluten-free.
 The fizzy, fruity drink is super refreshing after a run, and they’re low in sugar (they’re lightly sweetened with stevia).